10 Ways PIM and Shopify Make a Powerful Duo

 Essentially, the complex part of constructing your store is already established.
 Thus, you have more time on your hands to focus on high-converting content.

-Boost your Store’s Rank with Shopify PIM
+Boost your Store’s Rank with PIM for Shopify

 Using PIM to manage your Shopify enterprise gives you a headstart in SEO.
 Essentially, PIM software offers a platform to input keywords from the very get-go.
 Even before your product launch on Shopify, you have all your keywords populated on your product pages.
 This goes for on-page and off-page SEO.
 On PIM, you can also optimize for an attractive meta descriptive.
 With built-in content grading, you can make sure you’re not missing out on any SEO opportunities.